 The Department of Accountancy is one of the world’s leading institutions of accountancy education.
 The Department seeks students who individually and collectively are among the most capable in the nation and who offer substantial promise for success in graduate studies and in the practice of accountancy.
 The Department seeks a mix of students with varying backgrounds and experiences.
 We seek to achieve a student class diversity that has the potential to enrich everyone’s education and thus make the accountancy student class greater than the sum of its parts.

-The Accountancy Diversity Scholarship program seeks to provide financial support to students who will further the Department’s diversity objectives.
+The Accountancy Diversity Fellowship program seeks to provide financial support to students who will further the Department’s diversity objectives.
 The award consists of a full tuition waiver plus a $10,000 stipend.
-The Department considers many factors, both individually and holistically, in awarding Accountancy Diversity Scholarships, including:
+The Department considers many factors, both individually and holistically, in awarding Accountancy Diversity Fellowships, including: